Open Access Scholarly Journal Collection

 The aim of Health Behavior Research (HBR) is to advance the science of health behavior research.
 Particular emphasis is placed on papers that address new and emerging concepts and theory used in health behavior research, conceptual frameworks, methods, and analyses.

-The International Journal of School Social Work (ISSN 2161-4148) purpose is to expand the quantitative and qualitative research base supporting school social work services throughout the world.
+The International Journal of School Social Work (ISSN 2161-4148) purpose is to promote school social work research and practice throughout the world.
 The importance of evidence-based practice has been magnified by the increasing demand to demonstrate student outcomes.
 This journal will allow school social workers from around the world wider access to current research.

 Kansas Agricultural Experiment Station faculty members conduct research in nearly all areas of agricultural production.
 This online collection, Kansas Agricultural Experiment Station Research Reports (ISSN 2378-5977), publishes preliminary results of research conducted at centers around the state in beef and dairy cattle, swine, meat science, plant pathology, sorghum and wheat breeding, cropping systems, irrigation engineering, cover crops, weed science, entomology, range management, turfgrass, and other areas.